-IYS Skills Ontology
+What is IYS Skills Ontology?

 Objectives of IYS Skills Ontology

-- Using information on skills far more effectively and thus leading people to make better choices.
+- To use information on skills more effectively, thus leading people to make better choices.

 Construct of the Skills Ontology

-- Normalizing for acronyms and synonyms
+- Data entries are normalized for acronyms and synonyms

 Populating the IYS Skills Ontology